e-n-f/if-then-else/if-then-else.md

 and a third that checked whether the result of the previous calculation was negative, only jumping if that was true.

-The expected paradigm was that you subtracted the number of iterations you wanted to make from the number of your current iteration.
+This conditional jump was designed to support one specific usage pattern: if you wanted to do a thing several times, at the end of each iteration you subtracted the total number of iterations you wanted to make from the number of the current iteration.
 If the result was negative, that meant you weren't done yet, so you jumped back to do another round of calculation.